Twenty-Bellows/synced-patterns-for-themes/readme.md

+  = Synced Patterns for Themes =

   This is a utility WordPress Plugin that allows a theme to provide Synced Patterns.

-  Usage: put pattern files in a /synced-patterns directory in a theme.

-  Patterns in this folder will have a SYNCED PATTERN post created and be available to users as SYNCED PATTERNS.
+  == Usage ==

+  Add `Synced: true` to the metadata of a theme pattern file.

+  == Details ==

+  When the editor loads, patterns with the `Synced: true` are copied to the database as `wp-block` (just as if a user had created it themselves).
+This pattern can be edited by the user.

+  Additionly, the pattern will ALSO be available as an unsynced pattern, allowing it to be used in templates and other patterns.
+This unsynced version of the pattern is a `<wp:block />` block that references the synced pattern in the database.
+It is hidden from the inserter so that a user is only presented the synced version of the pattern in the editor.

+  == Limitations ==

-  If a user edits this pattern in the editor, the post will be updated and used throughout the site.
+  If a user edits this pattern in the editor the theme file is not changed.

-  If the theme changes the pattern file it will be updated in the database.
+  If a theme synced pattern file is changed the change is not propagated once it has been loaded into the database.

-  These themes will ALSO be registered as UNSYNCED patterns which are just a reference to the SYNCED pattern.
-  This allows the patterns to be used in templates by referencing their slug.
-  These unsynced patterns are "hidden" and not shown to the user.

-  IMPORTANT: Making changes in the THEME version of these patterns will CLOBBER the database version of the pattern.
+  == Development ==

+  Node/NPM is used to install dependencies used for development.
+Docker is used in combination with wp-env to run a local development environment.

+  `npm install` to install all dependencies

+  `npm run start` to start local development server (acces at http://localhost:8978). `npm run stop` to stop it.

+  Once the server has been started unit tests can be ran with `npm run test`.

+  See the `package.json` scripts for additional utilities.